 By: Claire McCarthy, MD, FAAP

 Marijuana has been in the news a lot these days, with more and more states making it legal to use it for medical reasons, and some making it legal to use it for any reason.
-And while there is a lot of disagreement about these laws, there is one thing that all of us can agree on:
+And while there has been disagreement about these laws, there is one thing that all of us can agree on:

 As legal decisions are made about marijuana, we need to think about the health and well-being of our youth.